 12.5.
 Employees shall receive all training, as provided above, for all required professional certifications.

+TA: 04-18-17

 13.0 Conversion of Wage and Benefit Accruals

 13.1.
 Employees officially transferred from the 28 day work period to other work periods will have their hours and benefits converted to assure the same total dollar value for the given benefit or time.
 A reverse conversion of hours and benefits will be made for employees converting from any work period to another work period.